 Have you ever dreamt of having the Ford Anglia car (aka the Flying car) from the Harry Potter Series or the talking cars from the Disney movie?
 Seems like a fantasy right, but days are not far when these vehicles will actually be a part of our life.
 With the fast-changing of technology, many innovative techniques have been witnessed by the automotive sector.
-One such successful tale of success runs with tesla, who has managed to successfully patent their car functions (attach the link of insta post of tesla here).
+One such successful tale of success runs with tesla, who has managed to successfully patent their car functions.
 The question of the protection of these technologies can be answered through IPR.

 Before jumping into the IP rights analysis of what has to be used, we need to understand why IPR is important in the Automobile sector: